 What businesses are vulnerable to bricking?

-For that reason, it’s crucial that businesses take a proactive approach to cyber security.
+Any business that relies on electronic devices or technology is potentially at risk, from small firms using POS systems to large organisations with complex computer networks.
+This makes a proactive approach to cyber security essential.
 Part of that approach is having the right cyber insurance coverage to mitigate the potential damage a bricking attack could cause.

 How can you protect your business from a cyber attack like bricking?

-You can take positive steps to protect your company from bricking cyber attacks by getting proactive:
+You can take positive steps to protect your company from bricking cyber attacks by:

 - Implement strong security measures, such as firewalls and antivirus software